Clarity adorns profound thoughts.

 - Business or technical Milestones

-Iteration goals are achieved by completing backlog items, even though it may not be necessary to complete every story to meet the goals.
+Iteration goals are achieved by completing backlog items, even though it may not be necessary to finish every story to meet the goals.
 In other words, the goals for the iteration override any particular story.
-On occasion, it may even be necessary to add new stories to achieve the iteration’s goals.
+On occasion, it may even be necessary to add new user stories to achieve the iteration’s goals.